 PUCO's five tips for safe home heating

-1. Have your furnace, vents, flues and chimneys inspected by a qualified repair person.
-This should be done once a year.
+- Once a year, have your furnace, vents, flues and chimneys inspected by a qualified service professional.

-3. Plug portable space heaters directly into an outlet (not an extension cord) and make sure they stay at least three feet from anything that can burn such as paper, bedding and people.
+- Plug portable space heaters directly into an outlet (not an extension cord) and make sure they stay at least three feet from anything that can burn such as curtains, paper and furniture.
 Look for models that have an automatic shut-off.

-For more information on natural gas safety and home heating assistance programs, visit the PUCO website at www.PUCO.ohio.gov or call the PUCO call center at 1-800-686-7826.
+For more information on natural gas safety and home heating assistance programs, visit the PUCO website at www.PUCO.ohio.gov or call the PUCO Call Center at (800) 686-PUCO (7826).

 The Public Utilities Commission of Ohio (PUCO) is the sole agency charged with regulating public utility service.
 The role of the PUCO is to assure all residential, business and industrial consumers have access to adequate, safe and reliable utility services at fair prices while facilitating an environment that provides competitive choices.
 Consumers with utility-related questions or concerns can call the PUCO Call Center at (800) 686-PUCO (7826) and speak with a representative.

 Subscribe and unsubscribe to the PUCO Media Release email service